DataDog/documentation/content/en/observability_pipelines/set_up_pipelines/_index.md

     - [Log Enrichment][10]
 1. Select and set up your source.
 1. Select and set up your destinations.
-1. Set up you processors.
+1. Set up your processors.
 1. Install the Observability Pipelines Worker.
 1. Enable monitors for your pipeline.

 See [Advanced Configurations][11] for bootstrapping options and for details on setting up the Worker with Kubernetes.

-After you have set up your pipeline, see [Update Exiting Pipelines][12] if you want to make any changes to it.
+After you have set up your pipeline, see [Update Existing Pipelines][12] if you want to make any changes to it.

 ## Observability Pipelines Worker stats and logs